Protect and restore your credit with Lexington Law

 But in this case, customers aren’t forced to pay the prices demanded by traditional law firms.

-Their job is to help customers understand their rights as people and how to work within the law to ensure their financial history is secure, strong and, perhaps most importantly, accurate.
+Their job is to help customers understand their rights under the Fair Credit Reporting Act and to work within the law to ensure their financial history is secure, strong and, perhaps most importantly, accurate.

 After all, they too are consumers.
 And, they are consumer advocates who fight to make sure your credit history is fair and complete.